loic-ponger/CentHORD/README.md

 ## Steps of the script

+**0. Distances**

+Distance file can be generated with `distance_matrix_full_blocks.py`.
+The script computes dense distance matrices for sequences grouped by contig.
+If the number of sequences in a contig exceeds a threshold, split them into overlapping blocks of size L (block_length) with a step size S (step_size).
+Each block is saved as a full dense matrix in its own HDF5 file.

+Input should be a fasta file with all individual monomers.
+Title lines should include: sequence name, contig name and the position along the contig

+'''
+./distance_matrix_full_blocks.py -i test_DC.fst  -\
+                                 -o "" \
+                                 -t 200 \
+                                 -l 200 \
+                                 -s 200 # non-overlapping blocks

+'''

+If needed, HDF5 files can be converted to TXT files:
+'''
+./convert_h5py_to_txt.py  -i test_DC.h5 -o test_DC.txt

+'''

 **1. Load the distance matrix**

 Input can be a plain text file or an HDF5 file (--input_type).